linode/apl-core/README.md

 ### Workshops

-In our [workshops](https://github.com/redkubes/workshops) repository, we have prepared a comprehensive set of hands-on labs to get a good understanding/overview of Otomi.
+In our [workshops](https://github.com/redkubes/workshops) repository, we have prepared a comprehensive set of hands-on labs to get a good understanding/overview of everything Otomi has to offer.

 ## 🎉 Otomi Features

-✅ Drag and Drop apps to create your own preferred suite
+- [x] Drag and Drop apps to create your own preferred suite

-✅ GitOps with Argo CD out-of-the-box
+- [x] GitOps with Argo CD out-of-the-box

-✅ Advanced ingress architecture.
-Expose services with just a few clicks
+- [x] Realtime container scanning

+- [x] Advanced ingress architecture

+- [x] Generate validated configuration code

-✅ Configure network policies for internal ingress and external egress
+- [x] Configure network policies for internal ingress and external egress

-✅ Deploy Knative serverless workloads without writing any YAML
+- [x] Deploy Knative serverless workloads without writing any YAML

-✅ Create and manage secrets in HashiCorp Vault and use them in your workloads
+- [x] Create and manage secrets in HashiCorp Vault and use them in your workloads

-✅ Create Kubernetes Jobs and Cron Jobs without writing any YAML
+- [x] Create Kubernetes Jobs and Cron Jobs without writing any YAML

-✅ Role-based access to all integrated applications based on group membership
+- [x] Role-based access to all integrated applications based on group membership

-✅ Policy enforcement based on a default set of security policies

-✅ Direct access to logs and metrics of your deployed workloads
+- [x] Enforce Pod security policies

-✅ Onboard new development teams or projects within minutes in a comprehensive multi-tenant setup
+- [x] Onboard teams or projects within minutes in a comprehensive multi-tenant setup

-✅ Make development teams self-serving by providing access to predefined automation tasks
+- [x] Predefined automation tasks

-✅ Bring your favorite IdP, DNS and/or CA
+- [x] Bring your favorite IdP, DNS and/or CA

 ## 🧑‍💻 Integrated technologies